BrunoFrancesco97/Client_Server_Java/README.md

 # Client_Server_Java
-Multi Client to one Server application using Java sockets and threads
+Multi Client to one Server application using Java sockets, threads and Java Swing graphic library.

 ## Requirements